cornell-ece4750/ece4750-sec11-sys/docs/index.md

 which gives us confidence that our program has been cross-compiled correctly (we already know our program works since we tested in natively!).
 Notice how you can pass command line arguments to the cross-compiled program running on the ISA simulator.
+Again, it is very convenient to build and run a unit test with a single command like this:

+    % cd $TOPDIR/app/build
+    % make simple-avg-test && ./simple-avg-test

 You can run all of the test cases associated with a specific subproject like this:

     % cd $TOPDIR/app/build
     % make check-simple

 And you can run all of the test cases across all subprojects like this:

-    % cd $TOPDIR/app/build-native
+    % cd $TOPDIR/app/build
     % make check

 Compiling and Cross-Compiling a C Microbenchmark